google-home/smart-home-nodejs/README.md

     * If running in a hosted env,

           node cloud/smart-home-provider-cloud.js smart-home="https://your_domain.com"

+    * If running via a web server proxy,

+          node cloud/smart-home-provider-cloud.js smart-home=https://your_domain.com/root_path

+    * If you wish to save the configured devices between runs, add the parameter "disableReset"

 1. In the resulting output, note the config data.
 In particular the client ID and client Secret.
 1. In a browser, open the ngrok URL shown.